grafana/integration-sample-apps/sample-apps/apache-hbase/README.md

 - `make run-ci`: Runs in CI mode by cleaning, setting up default config, and launching the VM.
 - `make stop`: Stops and removes the VM, then purges multipass resources.
 - `make clean`: Removes generated configuration files and temporary resources.
-- `make master-metrics`: Fetches metrics from the HBase Master JMX endpoint.
+- `make master-metrics`: Fetches metrics from the HBase Master's `/prometheus` endpoint.
-- `make regionserver-metrics`: Fetches metrics from the HBase RegionServer JMX endpoint.
+- `make regionserver-metrics`: Fetches metrics from the HBase RegionServer's `/prometheus` endpoint.
 - `make system-status`: Shows the status of the HBase systemd service.

 ## Default configuration variables